 Why It Is Good But Not Great

-Wire gauge numbers are difficult to read.
-Besides the issue of them being too small--I will attribute that one to aging--gauge numbers are visible only when you hold the stripper at a certain angle to the light.
+- Small, Invisible Numbers: Wire gauge numbers are difficult to read.
+Besides the issue of them being too small—we will attribute that one to aging—gauge numbers are visible only when you hold the stripper at a certain angle to the light.

-Once you get the wire notched into place, then you need to turn the tool to the side to make sure that wire is protruding far enough--but not too far.
+- Need To Check Front and Side: Once you get the wire notched into place, then you need to turn the tool to the side to make sure that wire is protruding far enough—but not too far.
 Unlike the cheaper manual strippers, which have considerable wiggle room, Klein Katapult will simply not strip more than 1" of wire.